srinivasbhootam/Twitter-Sentiment-Analysis/README.md

 1. Clone the repository.
 2. Open the provided **Jupyter Notebook** to explore the dataset and preprocessing steps.
 3. Modify or extend feature engineering techniques as needed.

+## Conclusion

+This project successfully preprocesses and explores Twitter data, transforming text into meaningful features for machine learning models.
+The next step involves implementing classifiers for sentiment prediction.

 ---